 Address: 50 Pembroke Ave, Wabasha, MN 55981

 Want to see true All-American patriotism in a life form?
 Head over to Wabasha, like the good little flag waiver you are, and check out the National Eagle Center.
-Among other hawks, raptors, buzzards, and eagles, the National Eagle Center is home to bald eagles you can meet close and personal.
+Among other hawks, raptors, vultures, and eagles, the National Eagle Center is home to bald eagles you can meet close and personal.

 24. Learn about Minnesota’s Military History at Fort Snelling